 Google tends to keep a record of your search history sometimes to show you personalised results or serve relevant ads on their product pages.
-The type of information stored in here include search terms, result pages and the date and time your search, web and app activity took place in the last one year.
-Although these information tend to be stored automatically for logged in users, you can opt out by disabling your search history here.
+The type of information stored in here includes search terms, result pages and the date and time your search, web and app activity took place in the last one year.
+Although this information tend to be stored automatically for logged in users, you can opt out by disabling your search history here.

 Finally, it is important to always remember to save any changes made to your search preferences.